 Weather Source helps organizations profit around weather by building relationships with top-tier platforms that allow customers to easily access its weather and climate data as well as engage in analysis for meaningful business intelligence.

 “Weather data is important to many companies because they have sensitivities to weather that impact their operations or revenue.” said Mark Gibbas, president and CEO of Weather Source.
 “Access to weather data to be able to quantify those weather impacts is very important.
 Once they understand the weather impacts they can optimize around that, have better business performance, and improve profits.”

 In June, Gibbas attended the San Francisco iteration of the Snowflake Summit 2019 World Tour, a series of one-day events in which data professionals gather to network and learn how their organizations can obtain the deepest possible insights from data.
-In a video interview, Gibbas praised Weather Source strategic partner Snowflake for its secure data sharing capabilities and aptly named Data Exchange, which enables data consumers to easily access and query available datasets and services.
+In a video interview, Gibbas praised Weather Source strategic partner Snowflake for its secure data sharing capabilities and Data Marketplace, which enables data consumers to easily access and query available datasets and services.